-The Company is a subsidiary of AXA Group, a worldwide leader in insurance and asset management.
-In 2018, AXA remained the 1st global insurance brand for the 10th consecutive year and AXA Group was one of the world's largest insurance groups with total assets of €931 billion and the world's 11th largest asset manager with total assets under management of €1,424 billion for the year ended December 31, 2018.
-AXA operates primarily in six geographies: France, Europe, Asia, AXA XL, the US and International (including the Middle East, Latin America and Africa).
-AXA has five operating activities: Life & Savings, Property & Casualty, Health, Asset Management and Banking.
-In addition, various holding companies within the Group conduct certain non-operating activities.

-/ Information on the Company
+The Company is a subsidiary of AXA Group, a worldwide leader in insurance, with total assets of €1,032 billion for the year ended December 31, 2020.
+AXA operates primarily in five geographies: France, Europe, Asia, AXA XL and International (including the Middle East, Latin America and Africa).
+AXA's main operating activities are Life & Savings, Property & Casualty, Health and Asset Management.
+In addition, various holding companies within the Group conduct certain non-operating and banking activities./ Information on the Company